-Trump on Clinton's guards: 'Take their guns away, see what happens to her'
+Trump on Clinton guards: Take their guns away

 - "Take their guns away, let's see what happens to her," Trump said

-- Trump's comment is not the first time he has called for Clinton's Secret Service detail to "disarm"
+- It's not the first time he has called for Clinton's Secret Service detail to "disarm"

 Miami (CNN)Donald Trump on Friday wondered aloud what would happen to Hillary Clinton should her Secret Service detail disarm.